FJvdPol/folkert-framework/README.md

 # Folkert Framework

 The past few weeks i've been developing a responsive css framework for a school project.
 It is in no way perfect, but it can be used for a few cool things.
 It features 2 grid systems, one based on floats and one based on the newly supported display: grid.
-This new grid is not fully supported yet on a few browser though, so be careful using it.
+This new grid is not fully supported yet on a few browsers though, so be careful using it.

 ### Motivation